Conservation and Development Grants and Loans

 If Technical Assistance is approved, DNRC will assign a contracted technical service provider to assist the local government with a Renewable Resource Planning Grant Application.

-Technical Assistance is limited to $3,000 or 20 hours @ $150/hour.
+Technical Assistance is limited to 20 hours of professional services.
 Technical service providers are contracted with and paid by DNRC once a Renewable Resource Planning Grant Application is submitted.

 If you have questions, please contact Katherine Certalic kcertalic@mt.gov .